 How to cite this article:

-Shalini Menon, Mukesh Kumar Mishra and Vishan Singh Rathore.
+Shalini Menon, Mukesh Kumar Mishra, Vishan Singh Rathore.
 Prediction of basal metabolic rate on the basis of body composition variables and obesity indicators in physically active postmenopausal women.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 427-430.
+Int J Phys Educ Sports Health 2016;3(5):427-430.